Debt Validation Procedure

 System Requirements for “Sprint” Integrity

-• Automated Document Generation: The system triggers the Validation Notice within 120 hours of initial contact to prevent Section 809(a) violations.
+• Automated Document Generation: Trigger Validation Notice within 120 hours of initial contact.

-• Verification Archiving: Permanent digital logs of mailed verification serve as the primary evidence for a Bona Fide Error Defense.
+• Verification Archiving: Permanent audit logs for Bona Fide Error Defense.

 Does your recovery partner provide a verifiable audit trail for every G-Notice?